idrissneumann/tekton-task-images/README.md

 * Github comment on pull requests
 * Etc

-Some of the tasks are picked from the [tekton catalog](https://github.com/tektoncd/catalog) and updated a little bit.
+It's like the [tekton catalog](https://github.com/tektoncd/catalog) but with images that are built in order to be ready to be used and directly available from the docker hub.

 ## Git repositories